LayMui/website-hugo/exampleSite/content/english/post/tithing.md

 Malachi 3:8-9 is the OT law

-There NT tells us we are not cursed if we don't tithe
+The NT tells us we are not cursed if we don't tithe

 Tithe and giving are both biblical principles